Mel0nABC/mlncommander/README.md

 F6 > Move
 F7 > Create Directory
 F8 > Delete
+F9 > Generate duplicate (copy)
 F10 > Opens File menu, the Yes button closes it.
 Tab > Switch Browser
+Ctrl+O > In the opposite explorer, open the selected folder or, if you are in a file, the same folder

 Enable search: